 - No exhibition rental fee is charged.
-Venues are responsible for incoming shipping costs. - Venues are not permitted to charge admission specific to this exhibition.
-Visitors who identify themselves as Indigenous Peoples must be granted free access, including waiving general admission charges.
+Venues are responsible for incoming shipping costs and required to provide a certificate of insurance. - Venues are not permitted to charge admission specific to this exhibition.
+Visitors who identify as Indigenous must be granted free access, including waiving general admission charges.